HeroDevc/rust_bot/readme.md

 ### To Do
 - [ ] Add discord support (commands, live chat, etc.)
-- [ ] Don't save chat messages to memory, but to database
+- [ ] Update playtime at an interval or by an event, not when bot disconnects

 ### Commands
 | Command | Description | Example |